sgern/the-diplomats/README.md

 # the-diplomats
-Welcome to the diplotmats game files.
+Welcome to the diplotmats' game files.